Adipa-G/SPAandWebAPI/README.md

 # Introduction
 Set of seed applications using different SPA frameworks and Web Api.
 Each spa is designed to work with backend.
-Batch scripts are provided to build/unit test and start each combination.
+Batch scripts and dockerfiles are provided to build/unit test and start each combination.
+Furhter Kubernetes deployment files are provided to deploy these applications.

 SPA applications consists UI for,
 * Signup